bloominstituteoftechnology/node-db-challenge/Review.md

-1. What do we need in order to have a _many to many_ relationship between two tables. foreign keys and a table that relates them together??
+1. What do we need in order to have a _many to many_ relationship between two tables.
+    ?? foreign keys and a table that relates them together ??

 1. What SQL statement is used to retrieve data from a table? select